Linkerin/spectrum/README.md

 ## API Documentation

-We can find the detailed API description and use cases on [spectrum.snipshot.dev](https://spectrum.snipshot.dev).
+You can find the detailed API description and use cases on [spectrum.snipshot.dev](https://spectrum.snipshot.dev).

 ## Contributions